vTwinsz/vTwinsz/README.md

-- 👋 Hi, I’m @vTwinsz
+- 👋 Hi, my name is Daniel Lyon!
-- 👀 I’m interested in anything to do with Space, Physics, & Science!
+- 👀 I’m interested in anything to do with Astronomy, Rocketry, Physics, & Python!
-- 🌱 I’m currently an undergraduate studying physics!
+- 🌱 I’m currently a penultimate undergraduate majoring in physics!
 - 💞️ I’m not looking to collaborate just yet, sorry!

 <!---